Skip To Main Content

 The following school highlights showcase how Berkmar Middle School is fulfilling Gwinnett County Public School's four strategic priorities of Empathy, Equity, Effectiveness, and Excellence.
 Visit the School Profile Dashboard to find more detailed data on our school.

-• An 8th-grade student was honored as the GCPS Middle School Gifted Student of the Year.
+• Abel Lima was named the GCPS Middle School Gifted Student of the Year.

-• Berkmar Middle School partnered with the Atlanta Community Food Bank to host several community food drives to support local families.
+• In partnership with the Atlanta Food Bank, BMS hosted several food drives to support our school community.

 School Profile Dashboard